affederaffe/CustomPlatforms/README.md

 * Always show feet, to mark the center of the room
 * Hide the :heart: that CustomPlatforms uses as a cloneable light source
 * Show your selected platform in the menu
-* Load CustomScripts, only use this option if all scripts are from a trusted source!
+* Load CustomScripts, only use this option if the platform is from a trusted source!
-* Use in 360- and 90° Levels, not recommended.
-* Use in Multiplayer, not recommended.
-* etc.

 ## Adding More Platforms

 Place platforms (.plat) files in the "BeatSaber\CustomPlatforms" folder.
-Your installed platforms will be available upon relaunching the game.
+Your installed platforms will be available after a few seconds.
+A possible source for platforms is [modelsaber](https://modelsaber.com/Platforms/?pc).

 ## Creating New Platforms